-Tenants proving elusive, after a couple of days I put up a sign, scattered a bit of straw about, and left hedgehog faeces in the general area.
-The image above was taken about 16:30 on 20th August.
+Tenants proving elusive, after a couple of days I put up a sign, scattered a bit of straw about, and scattered hedgehog faeces in the area.
+The image above was taken on 20th August.
 The ‘hotel’ is sheltered from wind and rain and only gets sun in the late afternoon and early evening.
 The wall against which the shelter is built is south-facing.

 There is a great deal of information on the internet about wild hedgehogs generally and feeding them in particular, but one of the main things NOT to feed them is milk.
 Hedgehogs are lactose intolerant and feeding them milk harms them.